Ed Godfrey: Education

 Godfrey graduated from Harrisburg High School, in Harrisburg, Pennsylvania.
 Initially attending Pennsylvania State University, Godfrey was called to duty during the Korean War, and served for 2 1/2 years as an office administrator stationed in Japan.
 Returning after the war, Godfrey earned degrees in Journalism and Public Relations from the University of Maryland, College Park in 1958.

 Broadcast news career

-Godfrey's 41 year journalism career saw him become a news director by steadily moving up the ranks, starting as a film news photographer, then news producer and finally news director.
-He maintained a life-long insistence on integrity in journalism.
-A staunch defender of the First Amendment, he also showed tenderness for victims experiencing tragic loss and pain.
+Godfrey's 41-year journalism career saw him steadily rise through the ranks, starting as a film news photographer, then becoming a news producer, and finally a news director.
+He maintained a lifelong commitment to integrity in journalism.
+A staunch defender of the First Amendment, he also showed compassion for victims experiencing tragic loss and pain.
 Godfrey discouraged reporters from seeking quick sound bites from victims.

 WTVJ, Miami, Florida

 Ralph Renick hired Godfrey in 1959 as a news film photographer at Miami, Florida's WTVJ "Channel 4" television station.
 The station was known for its groundbreaking, award-winning documentaries and other long-form news coverage at a time when only national broadcast networks were producing such fare.
 Godfrey said in 1982 "Ralph Renick set the standard for local TV news nationally".

 On June 29, 1961, WTVJ aired A Cry in the Dark, a documentary that explored aspects of mental illness on WTVJ's FYI evening newscast.
 Godfrey was one of two photographers who filmed documentary segments in the mental care wards of Florida State Hospital in Chattahoochee and the Hollywood Memorial Hospital in Hollywood, Florida.
 The segments included an open brain operation, therapists and psychologists at work with their patients as well as interviews of patients being admitted, patients being readied for release and an interview of a Cape Canaveral housewife "who tried to sell religion to NASA on the day they fired Alan Shepard into space".
 This was the first time news cameras had been allowed inside Florida mental hospitals, having been granted permission by then Governor Farris Bryant.

 Godfrey became the executive producer of WTVJ's Newsnight, a daily, half-hour 7:00 pm news show.
 He resigned from the station in July, 1965.